U.S. House district primary debate candidates address agriculture and rural issues

 This was just the first of four total debates over the next month.

-We will also be streaming the upcoming debates live on SWX and other channels as well.
+We will also be streaming the upcoming debates live on SWX and on our Non-Stop channel.

 Commented